mcarrickscott/modarith/README.md

 	python3 pseudo.py 64 2**255-19
 	./time

 Then 64-bit code for the suggested modulus is generated and tested.
 An executable that times important functions will be created if the platform allows it.
-The standalone C timing code is output to *time.c*, and code for production use is output to *field.c* and *field.h*
+The standalone C timing code is output to *time.c*, and code for production use is output to *field.c*

 For Rust